 And sheets?
 Yep, washing those with clothes is definitely a bad idea.
 Do to their giant size, throwing a set of sheets with a small load of clothes and a green laundry pod would just keep the clothes from washing and drying correctly.
 The clothes would get trapped on the sheets and wouldn’t have a chance to wash properly.
 Since they wouldn’t agitate against other clothes, they would just be rinsed.

 The same thing happens in the dryer.
 If you throw a set of sheets with clothes, then the drying time would be a lot longer.
 Because clothes would get trapped between the sheets, they wouldn’t get enough heat to dry correctly.

 General tips for washing sheets: - Read ALL labels to be sure you’re meeting the cleaning requirements of your sheets. - Wash with hot water.
 Polyester blends are best washed using warm water, while cotton can tolerate hot water. - Wash AT LEAST once every other week.
 It is sometimes easy to forget to wash sheets, but think that you probably spend more time in bed than in any of your outfits.
-Using a natural laundry detergent really works too.
 You want your sheets washed and cleaned, but not too faded or filled with leftovers chemicals! - Separate by color.
 Just like clothing, some colors can bleed onto other, lighter colors.
 Keep your laundry separated.
 You could use a homemade laundry detergent, that could help you to keep your sheets looking fresh, since you’d be avoiding any harsh chemicals and fragrances. - Store laundered sheets and bedding in a dry, cool place!
 Sunlight would just further fade their colors. - Keep three sets of sheets per bed.
 This will help you rotate each set and sleep on fresh sheets weekly without having to wash every week.